WOLFRAM LANGUAGE TUTORIAL

 Many quantities have multiple common names, which can make them difficult to find in a long list of possible units.
-Mathematica's built-in unit interpretation system allows you to specify units and physical constants using natural language input.
+The Wolfram Language's built-in unit interpretation system allows you to specify units and physical constants using natural language input.

 Use free-form linguistic inline input to make a Quantity

 The electric constant is also commonly referred to as "vacuum permittivity" or "permittivity of free space".

 You can use both WolframAlpha and Quantity to discover different units and physical constants using their various common names and abbreviations.

 One method of unit discovery in the Wolfram Language is the WolframAlpha function and the related free-form input methods it provides.

 format to get the expression as output.

 assumptions button allows you to disambiguate inputs that could have multiple interpretations.